PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 helper instead of owning a private implementation, allowing op-family passes to use it without a circular dependency.

+NCHW channel-shuffle canonicalization begins its own op-family ownership in `passes/channel_shuffle.py`.
+The strict static Reshape→Transpose(group/channel swap)→Reshape block becomes one `GATHER(axis=1)` with deterministic shuffle indices, while exclusive intermediate edges and rank/shape/group invariants are preserved.
+The full 146-line implementation moved with an identical AST; the lowerer exposes only a thin compatibility wrapper and its six production positions remain unchanged for the indexed-runner checkpoint.
+This module is the intended home for later NHWC shuffle and stale Concat/Gather repairs, avoiding further growth in the central lowerer.

 Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
 It only removes the adapter when public and internal tensor metadata agree and no axis-sensitive gather/slice consumer